Disabling Firewalld on recently updated CentOS 7 server

 Firewalld is geared towards workstations and is not as fully featured as Iptables, To avoid conflicts that prevent us for logging into the remote server via ssh it would be a good idea to disable and prevent prevent firewalld from starting at boot, and to mask and not let other services start firewalld.

-, leaving the original unit file elsewhere untouched.
-When youunmask
+maska service, a symlink is created from/etc/systemd/systemto/dev/null, leaving the original unit file elsewhere untouched.
+When youunmaska service the symlink is deleted.

-command we make sure that it is never started even if it is a dependency of another service or application.
+By masking the firewalld command we make sure that it is never started even if it is a dependency of another service or application.

 References / Resources